awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/job-requirements.md

   + Not supported: Burn\-in
   + Not supported: SCTE\-20

-  For a list of supported captions formats, see [Captions support tables by output container type](captions-support-tables-by-container-type.md)\.
+  For a list of supported captions formats, see [Supported captions workflows, input captions in the same file as video](captions-support-tables-by-container-type.md)\.

 **Transcoding features not supported with accelerated transcoding**
 + Avail blanking